Skip to main content

 The Commission is part of a global network of transport accident investigation bodies prepared to meet their states’ obligations to conduct investigations consistent with international requirements.
 In this context, it is TAIC's job to investigate qualifying accidents or incidents occurring within New Zealand’s 12 nautical mile limit, as well as in or above international waters in the case of a New Zealand registered aircraft or ship.

-Peer transportation safety investigation agencies
+Peer transport safety investigation agencies

 Last updated: Monday, 22 September 2025 - 13:06